George Joachim DC DABCR

 Pain is a driving factor for back pain patients seeking relieving care.
-Dr. Dan Nolan will share the latest in pharmacological options as well as spinal implants and their clinical outcomes.
+Dr. Bojrab will share the latest in pharmacological options as well as spinal implants and their clinical outcomes.
 Spinal cord and dorsal root ganglion spine stimulators will be presented for clinical value as well as in the treatment of post surgical continued pain patients.

 Rudy Kachmann MD

 Dr. Kachmann’s life as a neurosurgeon taught him that there is much more to healing and health than surgery and drugs.
 Dr. Kachmann’s work with patients now focuses on eating, thinking, meditating for health and a healthy spine.
 His numerous textbooks on the Mind Body Connection are futuristic concepts for all healing arts disciplines.